codecentric/chaos-monkey-spring-boot/docs/README.md

 As you can see, you don't have to change the source code!
 <a name="howitworks"></a>
 ### How does it work?
-If Spring Boot Chaos Monkey is on your classpath with the property "chaos.monkey.enabled=true", it will automatically scan your application for all classes annotated with any of the following Spring annotations:
+If Spring Boot Chaos Monkey is on your classpath and activated with profile name "chaos-monkey", it will automatically scan your application for all classes annotated with any of the following Spring annotations:

 - @Controller
 - @RestController